-To avoid confusion with sales enablement or business enablement, Enablement expert and Bigtincan veteran John Moore has provided a straight-forward definition of revenue enablement and shared the principal tenets that differentiate it from sales enablement.
+To avoid confusion with sales enablement or business enablement, Enablement expert, founder of Trust Enablement, and Bigtincan veteran John Moore has provided a straight-forward definition of revenue enablement and shared the principal tenets that differentiate it from sales enablement.

 “Revenue Enablement is the process by which you most efficiently acquire and maintain customers, maximizing revenue gained through each stage of a customer’s journey with your business by focusing on the delivery of great customer experiences.“